SlingNode/slingnode-ansible-ethereum-observability/README.md

 # Ansible Role: Observability

-slingnode.ethereum_observability is an Ansible role that facilitates deployment of monitoring stack for the slingnode.ethereum Role.
-Its objective is to enable a consistent way of monitoring the chosen client mix in slingnode.ethereum.
-The role can be used to deploy:
+slingnode.ethereum_observability is an Ansible role that facilitates deployment of monitoring stack for Ethereum clients deployed using [slingnode.ethereum role](https://github.com/SlingNode/slingnode-ansible-ethereum).
+Its objective is to enable a consistent way of monitoring the chosen Ethereum client mix.
+The role can deploy a monitoring stack in two modes:

-* monitoring stack in a single server where all clients runs
+* single server deployment - observability stack runs on the same server as the Ethereum clients
-* monitoring stack on it own server monitoring clients deployed on a set of services
+* distributed - observability stack runs on a central server and monitors Ethereum clients over the network

 # Supported Operating Systems